N9EWO Review :

 The downside here is, when you have a super strong station one next to weak one, you can almost forget the weak one all together.
 The stronger station bleeds badly a couple of channels either way even in the narrow bandwidth.

 Just as with other Degen sets from the past the provided 1/8 phone jack for an external antenna only works with SW and FM bands.
 It does NOT function on the LW or MW bands.
 The internal loopstick antenna is made for MW, so LW suffers badly.
+There is some microprocessor noise that appears when on the MW band (but was near non existent on the last Kaito KA1121 sample tested).

-Dynamic Range Fair to Poor / Stable SSB Performance
+Dynamic Range Fair / Stable SSB Performance

 Dynamic range on world band is not on the par of either the DE1103 (KA1103).
 Fair at best.
-With any better outdoor antenna in use our sample overloaded badly.
+With any better outdoor antenna in use our samples overloaded badly.
 The 3 position attenuator (Local-Normal-DX) can help tame this, but it usually (not always depending on the band and time of day) took the local setting to help and of course that kills the sensitivity badly.

 The use of the attached whip or a longer indoor antenna pared much better and for the most part behaved itself even at the DX setting.

 FM dynamic range also suffers overloading with any better antenna in use.
 Local stations with a outdoor in use saturate the receiver badly.
-But with the attached whip was above average.
+But with the attached whip it was above average.

 As with all other Degen sets that offer SSB, the AGC decay rate is too fast and clipping occurs badly (especially with stronger stations).